Nimruz Province: History

-NATO presence and the Karzai administration
+21st century

+2000s

 Following the US-led invasion in October 2001, the Taliban began losing control of the province to the new Afghan government under President Hamid Karzai.
 The area is historically known for drugs and weapons smuggling between Afghanistan, Iran and Pakistan.
-Many foreign militants also use the province to go back and forth between the 3 nations.
+Many foreign militants also use the province to go back and forth between the three nations.
 The Delaram–Zaranj Highway was built by the Indian government in 2009, which is one of the main trade routes in the country and is expected to boost the socio-economic development in the province.

 Since 2002, members of the U.S. Marine Corps were present in the province.
 When the International Security Assistance Force (ISAF) arrived at Kandahar, Nimruz province became part of the Regional Command Southwest.
-The local Afghan National Security Forces (ANSF) are being trained by these forces.
-ISAF is also involved in development activities.
+The local Afghan National Security Forces (ANSF) were being trained by these forces.
+ISAF was also involved in development activities.

+2020s

+In 2021, American forces withdrew from Afghanistan.
+On August 6, 2021, the Taliban overran Nimruz, when the Afghan government forces in the city of Zaranj, the 215th Corps, fled.
+There had been a lack of reinforcements from the government.
+The fleeing allowed the Taliban to take the city, including the government forces' "military bases and intelligence offices".
+The government forces then crossed over into Iran.
+The Taliban let the city's prisoners go free, but the most "notorious inmates" were already transferred to Kabul.
+The Taliban had been using prison breaks to degrade the security forces' morale and grow their own ranks.
+The takeover meant that Ashraf Ghani's government could no longer get revenue from the region's border crossings with Iran.

+In 2025, authorities announced plans to gradually move the provincial capital from Zaranj to Ghurghuri, the capital of Khashrod District.